olin/studentgovernment/student_government_bylaws.md

 #### Section 1.
 Meetings.

-Audits of the Student Government will occur twice per year in the middle of each semester.
-The Chair of the Honor Board and the President of the Student Government will coordinate the time of the Audit.
-Audit Meetings will be open to the Student Body.
+Audits of the Student Government occur twice per year in the middle of each semester.
+The Chair of the Honor Board and the President of the Student Government coordinate the time of the Audit.
+Audit Meetings are open to the Student Body.

 #### Section 2.
 Review Process.